 There are three main ways to check your credit for free.
 You’ll likely want to take a look at both your credit reports and your credit scores.
 Here’s how to get a hold of both of those:

-• You’re entitled to a free credit report once each year by visiting AnnualCreditReport.com, a government-sponsored website that gives you access to your reports from TransUnion, Experian and Equifax.
+- You’re entitled to a free credit report on a regular basis.
+You can access your reports by visiting AnnualCreditReport.com, a government-sponsored website that gives you access to your reports from TransUnion, Experian and Equifax.

 The information you find in your credit report lays out the factors that determine your credit score.
 By scanning your report closely, you’ll likely find out the best strategy for improving your score—for instance, by improving your payment history or lowering your utilization.